 What I bring to our work together:

-living to one’s fullest potential, I combine my education and experience with
+and living to one’s fullest potential, I combine my education and experience

-Dialectical Behavioral Therapy (DBT).
-I have been equally influenced by the work of
+Behavioral Therapy (DBT).
+I have also been influenced by

 I am a Life-long Learner with a passion for psychology, spirituality, and health.
 I am both classically trained and totally *woo woo*.
 I love challenging beliefs and the system and the status quo.
 I'm a work in progress moving toward my own self-actualization—the deeply fulfilling point at the top of Maslow's hierarchy of needs.